 Hi friends,

-Before that, and rather than a blow-by-blow account of my time at Moniack Mhor, I thought I’d share a diary entry, a photo essay and a voice note which together capture something of the experience of being on a writing retreat,.
+Rather than a blow-by-blow account of my time at Moniack Mhor, I thought I’d share a diary entry, a photo essay and a voice note which together capture something of the experience of being on a writing retreat,.
 The tussle between ‘being’ and ‘doing’.
 Input and output.
 How it feels to share time and space with other writers on their own journeys.
 Perhaps it speaks to the later parts of this post?
 Says something that might resonate with you if you’re considering investing in yourself and your own writing?

 This voicenote was recorded about 7 hours after the diary entry… I wonder if you can tell how the hours in between went?